tom2tomtomtom/airflow/IMPLEMENTATION_PROGRESS.md

 - Demo mode is fully functional and allows testing without external services
 - All major navigation and routing issues have been resolved
-- The application is now ready for development of remaining features
+- Campaign management system is now fully implemented
 - AI image generation works in both demo and production modes
+- Form validation has been added to campaign pages

 ## Environment Setup